 Web-based dress rental platforms like Rent the Runway, Bag Borrow or Steal, Le Tote, etc. let the style-conscious people rent designer dresses, clothes for special occasions and accessories and have become the topic of discussion in the fashion industry.

-The idea of renting out dresses may seem odd at first, but the success of all the aforementioned platforms have proven the potential that this emerging marketplace.
+The idea of renting out clothes may seem odd at first, but the success of all the aforementioned platforms have proven the potential that this emerging marketplace.

 In this post, FATbit Technologies would like to educate aspiring entrepreneurs who want to launch a similar business by explaining the process they need to follow to build a dress rental marketplace.

 Read on and learn what online dress rental features you need to consider to make a superior website and app to rent out designer, weddings, prom or other dress collections.